 - Run the critique pass (template 14) on your own draft before sending.
 AI tends to praise; force it to cut.

-- Save a master letter with placeholders for the 3 company-specific elements; tailor only those for each application.
+- Save a master letter with placeholders for the 3 company-specific elements, then tailor only those for each application.

 FAQ

-- Are cover letters still read?: Mixed.
-Big-tech high-volume roles often skip them; startups, agencies, and senior roles often read them.
-When in doubt, write a tight one — upside is meaningful, downside is small.
+- Are cover letters still read in 2026?
+Mixed but not dead.
+Around 50-60% of hiring managers read them, usually only after the resume passes screening; HR managers are the most likely readers.
+Big-tech volume roles often skip them; startups, agencies, and senior roles read them more.
+When in doubt, write a tight one — the upside is meaningful and the downside is small.

-- Should I include a salary expectation?: Only if the JD asks.
-Including unprompted shifts the negotiation power before they’ve decided you’re the candidate.
+- Should I include a salary expectation?
+Only if the JD asks.
+Including it unprompted shifts negotiation power before they have decided you are the candidate.

-- Can AI write the whole thing for me?: AI can draft, but the company-specific hook + concrete proof must come from you.
-Without those two, every AI draft reads identical.
+- Can AI write the whole thing for me?
+AI can draft, but the company-specific hook + concrete proof must come from you.
+Without those two, every AI draft reads identical — and that is exactly what gets flagged as low-effort.

 Related